streicherlouw/fastai2_jetson_nano/README.md

 ```
 ./start_fastai_jupyter_tmux.sh
 ```
+If you chose an installation with a virtual environment, the installation script created a virtual environment called "fastai" using the python's venv function.
+This means that you  need to activate the virtual environment before using fastai in either jupyter notebook or python.
 If you are not using the start-up scripts above, for example if you want to run a fastai python script from the command line, you can manually activate the "fastai" virtual environment with the following command:
 ```
 source ~/python-envs/fastai/bin/activate
 ```